CSCI-1101-TTh12-F22/ps6/README.md

 ### Functions
 * `setenglishdictionary()`: Populates `englishwords`. **You do not need to modify this function**.

 * `setalpha2num()`: This void function populates the `alpha2num` global variable.
 You will write this code.
-For each letter in `alphabet` you will make an entry in `alpha2num` that maps that letter to its corresponding index in `alphabet` (e.g., `A`:0, `B`:1).
+For each letter in `alphabet` you will make an entry in `alpha2num` that maps that letter to its corresponding index in `alphabet` (e.g., `"A":0`, `"B":1`).
 Use a `for` loop.

 * `decode(shiftsize, text)`: This function decodes a text by shifting each character by some shift size.
 It takes two arguments: (1) `shiftsize` (i.e., the amount to shift the alphabet) and (2) `text` (i.e., the text you want to decode).
 It should loop through the input text, and for each character, it should figure out what the replacement character is using `shiftsize` and the global variables `alphabet` and `alpha2num`.
-The challenges here are: (1) how to make sure that you don't try to look up punctuation marks in `alpha2num` since punctuation is unaffected by the cipher *(hint: check to make sure each character is in `alphabet`)*; and (2) how to wrap over the end of the alphabet *(hint: experiment with the modulus operator)*.
+The challenges here are: (1) how to make sure that you don't try to look up punctuation marks in `alpha2num` since punctuation is unaffected by the cipher *(hint: check to make sure each character is in `alphabet`)*; and (2) how to wrap over the end of the alphabet *(huge hint: experiment with the modulus operator)*.
 This function should return the shifted text as a string.

 * `checkgoodness(text)`: This boolean function takes a text, splits it into words, then looks each word up in the global variable `englishwords`.
 It keeps track of how many of the words in the text are real words that appear in `englishwords`.
 If more than 1/3 of the words in the text appear in `englishwords`, then it should return `True`.
 Otherwise, it should return `False`.